RAF Dallachy - exploring Moray's wartime past.

 But just imagine, if you had come along this way over 70 years ago.
 You would have been within the airfield boundary and you might have met, coming the other way, a squadron of taxiing aircraft, each with two big radial engines roaring.
 There’s a westerly blowing and you might have seen them reach the eastern side of the field, turn into wind and take off.
 Imagine, the crew probably glimpsing the River Spey below them, with its braided estuary channels, before they began their turn out, over and beyond the big shingle beaches that run round to Lossiemouth.
 Then it was away to the north-east because the planes were bound for Norway.

 But that is another story, though well documented should you choose to explore it - with even marine archaeology playing its part in unravelling what happened that day in Førde Fjord, far across the North Sea.
-(See, for example, on your favourite tv programme supplier, "Secrets of the Deep: WWII Beaufighters" Season 2 Episode 1.)
+(See, for example, tv series, "Secrets of the Deep: WWII Beaufighters" Season 2 Episode 1.)

 Talking of which, the main accommodation blocks were on the higher ground to the south (I believe.)
 Their remains - mostly just foundations - are now deep within woodland.
 Matter of fact, I tried to take the dog a walk there during the winter.
 He wouldn’t budge as soon as I entered the wood.
 Refused to come another step.
 Spooked me, let me tell you!
 Just saying.